-In 2005 the region West and Northwest of Alderney was designated the first Ramsar site in the Bailiwick of Guernsey.
+Alderney's Ramsar site in the West and Northwest of Alderney was designated in 2005, becoming the first Ramsar site in the Bailiwick of Guernsey.
 Now it makes up one of eight Ramsar sites in the Channel Islands

 Alderney's Internationally Important Wetlands